Phil MeekinView Profile

-It’s a difficult conversation for any individual to have with an employee.
-Whether they are a company director, a sole trader, or even an experienced insolvency professional.
+There are indicators employees may notice when a company starts becoming insolvent.
+It’s a difficult conversation for anyone to have with their employees, whether you’re a company director, a sole trader, or even an experienced insolvency professional.

 There are indicators employees may notice when a company becomes insolvent.
 Such as being “on stop” with suppliers, or receiving wages after the due date.
 Employees that handle the incoming post may become concerned with final demands for payment and other threatening correspondence.
 Without full knowledge of the facts, employees may jump to their own conclusions regarding the future of the company; a result of which could be widespread low morale and a lack of motivation.
 Employers that keep their staff “in the loop” could benefit from a workforce willing to pull together and demonstrate loyalty to employers who have engaged staff in the process.

 However, some circumstances require the cooperation of employees to ensure projects are completed and the company’s goodwill is preserved before insolvency.
 A counter-argument could be staff who don’t know there are problems, will continue to carry out their duties in the usual manner, ensuring there is no disruption to the day to day running of the company.

 The legal basis for notifying employees of insolvency proceedings varies depending on the type of insolvency procedure the company is going through.
 Employment law can be a minefield, potentially resulting in tribunal related claims from employees.
 A licensed Insolvency Practitioner can advise you on your legal obligation when dealing with the employees of a potentially insolvent company.

 Breaking the news that a company is insolvent is never easy.
 If the company is to undergo significant changes to stay in business, employees must find out at some point.
 You may want to be open with your employees from the outset, so nobody jumps to their own conclusions.